aliya-haddon/aliya-haddon.github.io/README.md

 ## Lehigh University Undergraduate Enrollment
 ![Lehigh University Undergraduate Enrollment](https://github.com/aliya-haddon/aliya-haddon.github.io/blob/main/Arts%20&%20Sciences.png?raw=true)
+This graphic shows how students are divided between colleges within Lehigh University.
+It also shows the makeup of gender within each college.
+The College of Arts and Sciences is the largest college at Lehigh, and it is dominated by women, while the the College of Engineering & Application Sciences, College of Business, Arts/Engineering, and Intercollegiate Programs are dominated by men.
+There is a large disparity of women in Engineering & Application Sciences, which helps to explains why we continue to see jobs in STEM majorly occupied by males.

 ## Lehigh Softball Batting Averages: 2020
 ![Lehigh Softball Batting Averages: 2020](https://github.com/aliya-haddon/aliya-haddon.github.io/blob/main/Batting%20AVG.png?raw=true)